 If baked sweet potatoes are too boring, you have a lot of options, depending on how ambitious you are.
 Sweet potato pancakes from scratch are delicious if you have time to make them.
 Quick breads, pies, and cookies are too, when made with leftover sweet potato.
 You can drop left over bakers in a smoothie (remove the skin first) to give a sweet and creamy texture.
 Or, just serve them mashed, with some orange zest or even orange juice added.

-You may feel like hibernating for a few more weeks, but if you do, enjoy these foods that are in season in February and may have better prices than in other months – just in time to carry you through the last of colds, flu, and winter blues.
+You may feel like hibernating, but if you do, enjoy these foods that are in season in cold months – just in time to carry you through the colds, flu, and winter blues.